Five-steps integration guide

 New or existing account

-If you don't have an account yet or want to create a new one, just init a new Settings object and call createAccount()
+If you don't have an account yet or want to create a new one, just init a new Settings object and call createAccount() method.

 <?php